fiendskrah/finalcapstone/README.md

 3) Analysis
   * 3a) evaluate performance of groups in a district in relation to that group's performance statewide.
 > **deliverable**: district choropleth maps of deviation of performance by `studentgroup` in English language arts and math.
-  * 3b) validate FRMP as a stand in for segregation
+  * 3b) validate FRMP as a proxy for segregation
-  * 3c) evaluate equity of LCFF allocation through achievement gaps between districts (weigh with segregation)
+  * 3c) evaluate equity of LCFF allocation through achievement gaps between districts (weigh with segregation + income)